gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ##### !question

 For the following scenario,

->You are a Contracting Officer recently assigned to support the new DRAGON program.
+> You are a Contracting Officer recently assigned to support the new DRAGON program.
 DRAGON is a pilot initiative to transition the organization to Agile software development.
-The program manager tells you she and her team are very engaged and have already started writing a product vision statement for DRAGON.
-Additionally, they obtained a PWS from a different software program and are using it as a template for their document.
-The program manager tells you she is seeking your recommendations for good Agile metrics and also tells you she is planning on using a flexible contract arrangement to provide flexibility and not have to worry about contract modifications to account for changing requirements during development work.
-She plans on assigning a Government product owner in the future, but wants to get the contract documents written first, as contracting is always the longest part of the process.
+The program team is composed of five people: yourself (the Contracting Officer), a program manager, a financial manager, a cost estimator, and an engineer.
+The program manager tells you she has  started writing a product vision statement for DRAGON.
+Additionally, she obtained a PWS from a different software program and is using it as a template for her document.
+The program manager tells you she is seeking your recommendations for good Agile metrics  because she doesn’t know much about software development.
+Similarly, this is the first software-intensive program most of the program office has supported.
+The PM  plans on trying to add a sixth member to your team to assign them as the Government product owner at some point in the future, but isn’t sure how long it will take to get additional manpower.

 Would you select Government-led or contractor-led software development for this scenario?

 ##### !end-question